-"The Regulations on the Management of Introducing and Broadcasting Foreign Television Programs", stipulates that foreign movies, dramas, and animations shall not exceed 25% of the television dramas, movies, and animations broadcast on a given day and 15% of the total broadcast time, and that foreign movies, dramas, and animations shall not be broadcast during prime time (from 7 p.m. to 10 p.m.) without permission from the NRTA.

-Specifically, in February 2008, pursuant to the "Notice on Much More Normative Control over Television Animation Broadcasts" given by the SAPPRFT, foreign animation broadcasts were prohibited from 5 p.m. to 9 p.m., and the proportion of foreign animations to Chinese-made ones was restricted in the ratio of three to seven in the whole airtime on channels for minors.
+"The Regulations on the Management of Introducing and Broadcasting Foreign Television Programs", stipulates that foreign movies, dramas, and animations shall not exceed 25% of the television dramas, movies, and animations broadcast on a given day Specifically, in February 2008, pursuant to the "Notice on Much More Normative Control over Television Animation Broadcasts" given by the SAPPRFT, foreign animation broadcasts were prohibited from 5 p.m. to 9 p.m., and the proportion of foreign animations to Chinese-made ones was restricted in the ratio of three to seven in the whole airtime on channels for minors.

-(iii) QUANTITATIVE RESTRICTION OF WEBCASTING OF FOREIGN MOVIES AND DRAMAS
+(3) QUANTITATIVE RESTRICTION OF WEBCASTING OF FOREIGN MOVIES AND DRAMAS

-In the "Notice on Further Promotion of Certain Practice of Control over Foreign Movies and Dramas on the Internet" given by the SAPPRFT in September 2014, it was provided that the total number of foreign movies and TV dramas purchased/distributed by a video site on the Internet in a year shall not be more than 30% of Chinesemade movies and TV dramas purchased and distributed by it in the preceding year.
+In the "Notice on Further Promotion of Certain Practice of Control over Foreign Movies and Dramas on the Internet" given by the SAPPRFT in September 2014, it was provided that the total number of foreign movies and TV dramas purchased/distributed by a video site on the Internet in a year shall not be more than 30% of Chinese-made movies and TV dramas purchased and distributed by it in the preceding year.
 As well, for online distribution of all foreign movies and dramas planned in the coming year, application for permission at the NRTA and other authorities is required.